-Sampo Group recognizes that money laundering and financing of terrorism are serious problems for society in general.
-Money laundering and terrorist financing are illegal, and financial services companies tend to be favored channels through which illicit money is laundered.
+Sampo Group recognises that money laundering and terrorist financing are serious problems for society in general, and financial services companies tend to be favoured channels through which illicit money is laundered.
 Robust and well-resourced operations to counter money laundering and terrorist financing are critical factors in the Group companies’ success.

-For Sampo Group, the risk of AML and CTF is considered low overall, but more significant in life insurance companies than in non-life insurance operations.
-A defense against money laundering is required by law, but it also goes hand in hand with the insurance business in the sense of good risk selection.
+For Sampo Group, the risk of money-laundering and terrorist financing is considered low overall.
+A defence against money laundering is required by law, but it also goes hand in hand with the insurance business in the sense of good risk selection.
 For an insurance company, being able to evaluate risks is at the core of business.

-Sampo Group companies are committed to complying with the applicable national AML and CTF rules and legislation.
-The Sampo Group Code of Conduct and the Sampo Group Guideline for Required Internal Procedures to Prevent Money Laundering and Terrorist Financing set out group-level principles in relation to AML and CTF efforts.
-The Group companies are committed to having sufficient controls, procedures, and training in place to prevent the use of Group companies’ services and/or products for money laundering and terrorist financing purposes.
-When providing insurance services, Sampo Group companies always follow authority regulations and required due diligence to prevent money laundering and terrorist financing.
+The Sampo Group Code of Conduct and the Sampo Group Guideline for Required Internal Procedures to Prevent Money Laundering and Terrorist Financing set out the group-level principles for AML and CTF efforts.
+The Group companies are committed to having sufficient controls, procedures, and training in place to prevent the use of the Group companies’ services and products for money laundering and terrorist financing purposes.
+When providing insurance services, the Group companies follow authority regulations and required due diligence to prevent money laundering and terrorist financing.
 Customer databases are screened and updated regularly to ensure accuracy of data and appropriate record-keeping.
 High-risk decisions and business relationships are assessed separately by appointed specialists.

 If has appointed a board member with overall responsibility for coordinating the AML and CTF framework within If, and an AML officer responsible for controlling and reporting obligations.
 There are further coordinators in each Nordic country, who work closely with the local AML and CTF competence groups.
-The competence groups consist of employees representing the different parts of the organization: business areas, Legal, Compliance, and Internal Investigations in each country.
-Coordinators are, with support from the competence groups, responsible for performing a yearly risk assessment and considering risk factors for the company.
+The competence groups consist of employees representing the different parts of the organisation: Business Areas, Legal, Compliance, and Internal Investigations in each country.
+The coordinators are, with support from the competence groups, responsible for performing a yearly risk assessment and considering risk factors for the company.

-To support employees regarding AML and CTF matters, If has e-learning programs on risk-based AML and CTF.
-The e-learning programs are mandatory for all employees working with products covered by AML legislation in the Sales and Claims units.
+To support employees in AML and CTF matters, If has e-learning programmes on risk-based AML and CTF.
+The e-learning programmes are mandatory for all employees working with products covered by AML legislation in the Sales and Claims units.
 AML and CTF training is also part of the regular policy certification processes and the yearly training for employees working with insurance distribution.
 In addition, targeted employees are required to undergo supplementary training.